EWitting/csir-biomass/README_FOR_AI_AGENT.md

 pred_sys: (transform) transforms the predictions made by the model.
 label_sys: (transform) transforms the labels after being returned by the model. (mainly relevant if the final scoring function is significantly different than the one used during training)

+There are examples for the different parts of the pipeline, for example example_transformation_block.py and example_training_block.py.

 # UV Notes
 Update the project description, python version etc. accordingly.
+DO NOT ADD PACKAGES DIRECTLY TO THE FILE AND GUESS VERSION NUMBERS.
+Run `uv add` instead.

-Use the following pattern in pyproject.toml to specify PyTorch GPU sources.
+Only exception for manual dependency adding, is to use the following pattern in pyproject.toml to specify PyTorch GPU sources.
 ```toml
 [tool.uv.sources]
 torch = [